Where Winds Meet Tier List for the Best Martial Arts

 Nameless Spear

-Let’s look at all of the weapons in this tier:
+Let’s look at all of the martial arts in this tier:

 Mortal Rope Dart

-The Mortal Rope Dart thrives on quick, fluid strikes and comes with a fun bonus—the ability to summon a Mighty Rat that joins in and keeps attacking as long as you continue landing hits.
+The Mortal Rope Dart is a melee-ranged martial arts from the Bamboocut-Wind build path.
+This martial art thrives on quick, fluid strikes and comes with a fun bonus—the ability to summon a Mighty Rat that joins in and keeps attacking as long as you continue landing hits.
 The weapon offers solid reach, though it doesn’t bring many wide-area attacks to handle large enemy groups.
-The Mighty Rat makes it a good choice as a secondary weapon, but its short duration holds it back.
-Since it only stays active for about ten seconds, you’ll need to swap weapons frequently to summon it again, which can interrupt your rhythm in longer fights.

 Vernal Umbrella

-The Vernal Umbrella is easily the furthest reaching armament and thus allows a blow to be delivered to the enemy from a safe distance.
+The Vernal Umbrella is a ranged martial art from the Silkbind-Jade build path.
+It is easily the furthest reaching armament and thus allows a blow to be delivered to the enemy from a safe distance.
 In addition to simply wielding it in your hand, you could fix it in one place and then, it will be shooting the enemies automatically.
 Additionally, its charged light attack can be used to dish out damage to enemies while in air.
 This is undoubtedly a very lovely and enjoyable thing to do, but also can be considered as a little bit dangerous.

 Inkwell Fan

-The Inkwell Fan provides a good balance between maneuverability and medium-range control, which allows players to in and out of harm’s way.
+The Inkwell Fan is a ranged martial art from the Silkbind-Jade build path.
+This martial art provides a good balance between maneuverability and medium-range control, which allows players to in and out of harm’s way.
 You can also catapult enemies in the air to perform lengthy chains of attacks.
 When all is linked it is smooth and satisfying.
 The combo potential is a little unreliable.
 Nevertheless, it remains an entertaining weapon in the event that you enjoy glitzy aerial strings with a measure of delicacy.

 Stormbreaker Spear

+The Stormbreaker Spear is a ranged martial art from the Stonesplit-Might build path.
 The Stormbreaker Spear leans heavily toward defense, trading raw damage for survivability.
 It doesn’t hit as hard as most other weapons, but it helps keep you safe by offering a solid damage reduction buff.
-It can also inflict Vulnerable on enemies, making them easier to take down, which gives it some value as a supportive secondary weapon.
+It can also inflict Vulnerable debuff on enemies, making them easier to take down.
 Still, when compared to other options, it tends to fall behind unless you pair it with the Thundercry Blade, where its defensive perks can really shine.

 Players can enjoy playing Where Winds Meet on a bigger screen of their PC or Laptop via BlueStacks along with your keyboard and mouse.